francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting_Started.rst

 Creating and Running a Quantum Circuit

 To create a quantum circuit, you will need to add **quantum gates** to your score.
-Quantum gates are represented by square boxes; they play a frequency for different durations, amplitudes, and phases.
-These are called single-qubit gates.
-To apply a gate to a qubit, simply drag the gate box into the qubit staff.
+Quantum gates are represented by square boxes.
+Those that play a frequency for different durations, amplitudes, and phases are called **single-qubit gates.** To apply a gate to a qubit, simply drag the gate box into the qubit staff.
 To delete, simply double-tap the box or drag it to the trash bin.